Addiewell oil works

 "1866 is noted as being the year in which the much-heard-of Young's Paraffin Light and Mineral Oil Company came into existence.
 It was started with a capital stock of £600,000, of which £400,000 was paid to Young for his Bathgate and Addiewell Works, together with the leases of the shale-fields & c., while Young retained a large holding in the company, and acted on the board of directors.
 Although the company was fairly prosperous for some years, and had an output equal to about one-third of the total production of the Scotch works combined, it cannot be said to have been a financial success of late years; due, firstly, to it having been handicapped, as a large dividend payer, by the burden of carrying and excessively large capital, and secondly, being the first company of any importance, the works were necessarily fitted up with expensive apparatus and machinery that proved in a few years to be unsuitable for refining the oils so as to suit the more exacting requirements of the later-day trade."

-The refinery at Addiewell closed c.1921, following formation of Scottish Oils Ltd, although candles continued to be manufactured until c.1923.
+The refinery at Addiewell closed c.1921, after Pumpherston had been developed as the central refinery for all output of Scottish Oils Ltd. Addiewell candleworks continued until c.1923.
 The crude oil works continued until c.1956 and the site remained derelict for many years, the final works buildings being cleared c.1986

 Listed between 1866 and 1986.
 Download details